edwardwohaijun/file-transfer/README.md

 * `mgoPassword` mongoDB password, default is empty.
 * `mgoDBName` mongoDB database name, default is `filetransfer`.
 * `mgoCollectionName` mongoDB collection name, default is `files`.
-* `maxUpload` the maximum allowed number of upload files, default is 5.
+* `maxUpload` the maximum allowed number of upload files for one page, default is 5.
 * `maxFileSize` the maximum allowed single filesize, default is 20M, only allowed unit is `megabyte`, `10m`, `20M` are all valid.
 * `duration` how long uploaded files exist on server, default is 30m, allowed units are: m(minute), h(hour), d(day).
 * `urlRootPath` the path following your domain(or IP), for example: `transfer` in http://www.example.com/transfer, default is empty.